muccg/yabi/docs/docs/installation/database.rst

 initial users etc.

 To change the database that Yabi points at you will need to alter the DATABASES section in the Django settings file.
-For more details see :ref:`configuration`.
+For more details see :ref:`settings`.